wyatt-johnson-git/ACSL/Secure Small Business Network/Policies/Email Policy V.1.3.edited.docx.md

 legitimate ones.**

-**DNS hijacking- The hacker tries to intercept queries sent to the victim's DNS server or send the request directly to the attacker's DNS server.**
+**DNS hijacking- The hacker tries to intercept queries sent to the victim\'s DNS server or send the request directly to the attacker\'s DNS server.**

 **Add security that encrypts email transmissions with SMTP (Simple Mail